AngioiJ/cookbook-assistant/readme.md

 ### Future plans:
 - Typo fixes for the OCR of the original document.
     - Will use SymSpell to handle multilingual text by combining the French and English frequency dictionaries.
-- NER on the recipes for filtering based on ingredients and methods.
+- NER on the recipes for filtering based on ingredients and methods (requires the Typo fixes first).
 - Develop tests to quantify retrieval and compare various models and embedding methods.
-Possibly using LLM-as-a-judge.
+Will consider using LLM-as-a-judge.
 - Compare different embedding models.
 - Compare different LLM models.
 - Evaluate the necessity of a chunking method for longer recipes.
 As of now, it seems unnecessary considering most recipes are approximately a paragraph.